xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 Instruction:
 - You are a security architect
 - I will provide you Architecture description
-- Perform threat modelling using STRIDE per component technique for data flow
+- Perform threat modeling using STRIDE per component technique for data flow
 - I will provide you data flow in structure: Data flow 1: Component A -> Component B
 - You should answer only in table and nothing more
 - Architecture description will be in markdown format
 - Format output as markdown

-Output of threat modelling should be in table as in example:
+Output of threat modeling should be in table as in example:
 ### Data flow 1: Component A -> Component B
 | Threat Id | Component name | Threat Name | STRIDE category | Mitigations | Risk severity |
 | --- | --- | --- | --- | --- | --- |